dprojects/Woodworking/Docs/MagicPanelsAPI.md

 		Returns center of the object.

+		# > [!NOTE]
-		Note: This function will be updated later with more reliable way of getting center of the object, also for LinkGroup and other containers.
+		# > This function will be updated later with more reliable
+		# > way of getting center of the object, also for LinkGroup and other containers.
-		Now it returns Shape.CenterOfMass for the object and it is not the same as center of the object.
+		# > Now it returns Shape.CenterOfMass for the object and it is not the same
+		# > as center of the object.

 ##### Args: